The great New York pass comparison: which pass should you get?

 That way you’ll get a better impression of which New York pass you should buy and which ones aren’t worth it for you.

-Difference #1: counting time or attractions
+Difference #1: time-based or attraction-based

 To start with, there are two types of New York passes:

-- Passes that are valid for a specific amount of time.
+1. Passes that are valid for a specific amount of time.
 In this time, you can visit all of the attractions included in the pass.

 Both types of passes have their advantages and disadvantages.
 You can see which pass works by which model in this summary: